FinnAngelo/FinnAngelo.github.io/_posts/2020-02-02-Powershell_Secrets.md

     <figcaption>Shhhh...</figcaption>
 </figure>

-It will come to a surprise to no one that commiting secrets to GitHub is a bad thing.
+It will not surprise anyone that commiting secrets to GitHub is a bad thing.

 I have spent minutes looking on the googles, and I haven't found the exact equivalent of [the dotnet user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secret) for powershell.
-When developing my dirty goofball 'this-will-never-get-committed' scripts, I want zero-risk for my secret logins to azure, databases, ~~my shameful delight when eating hawiian pizza~~, and anything I don't want the world to know.
+When developing my dirty goofball [this-will-never-get-committed](https://securitytrails.com/blog/github-dorks) scripts, I want zero-risk for my secret logins to azure, databases, ~~my shameful delight when eating hawiian pizza~~, and anything I don't want the world to know.

 ----------------------------------------